Winsford: Rock salt

 The United Kingdom's largest rock salt (halite) mine is in Winsford.
-It is one of only three places where rock salt is commercially mined in the United Kingdom, the others being at Boulby Mine, North Yorkshire, and Kilroot, near Carrickfergus, Northern Ireland.
+It is one of only three places where rock salt is commercially mined in the United Kingdom; the others are at Boulby Mine, North Yorkshire, and Kilroot, near Carrickfergus, Northern Ireland.

 Rock salt was laid down in this part of North West England 220 million years ago, during the Triassic geological period.
-Seawater moved inland from an open sea, creating a chain of shallow salt lakes across what is today the Cheshire Basin.
+Sea water moved inland from an open sea, creating a chain of shallow salt lakes across what is today the Cheshire Basin.
 As the lakes evaporated, deep deposits of rock salt were formed.

 Extraction began at Winsford in the 17th century.
 At first it was used only as salt licks for animals, and to strengthen weak brine.
-In 1844 Winsford Rock Salt Mine was opened, and is claimed by its operator, Salt Union Ltd., to be "Britain's oldest working mine".
+In 1844, Winsford Rock Salt Mine was opened and is claimed by its operator, Salt Union Ltd., to be "Britain's oldest working mine".
 Salt Union Ltd. is part of the US-owned group of companies Compass Minerals.
-Today, rock salt is quarried from a depth of more than 150 metres, producing salt (commonly known as "grit") for use as a de-icing agent on roads.
-The mine produces one million tonnes of rock salt annually, and has a network of over 160 mi of tunnels over several square miles underneath the area between Winsford and Northwich.
+Today, rock salt is quarried from a depth of more than 150 metres, producing salt (commonly known as grit) for use as a de-icing agent on roads.
+The mine produces one million tonnes of rock salt annually and has a network of over 160 mi of tunnels over several square miles underneath the area between Winsford and Northwich.

 A worked-out part of the mine is operated by DeepStore Ltd., a records management company offering a secure storage facility.
-Confidential government files, hospital patient records, historic archives belonging to The National Archives, and business data are stored in the mine, where the dry and stable atmosphere provides ideal conditions for long-term document storage.
+Confidential government files, hospital patient records, historic archives belonging to The National Archives and business data are stored in the mine, where the dry and stable atmosphere provides ideal conditions for long-term document storage.

 Retail

-Supermarkets Asda and Aldi are in the town centre, Morrisons and Co-op are in Wharton and Tesco is in Over.
+Supermarkets Asda and Aldi are sited in the town centre, Morrisons, Home Bargains and Co-op are in Wharton and Tesco is in Over.
 There are branches of various national chain stores.
-The shopping centre is a 1970s design, with retail units and a multistorey car park subsequently added.
-In 2018 Winsford Cross Shopping Centre was bought by Cheshire West and Chester council for approximately £20 million.
+The shopping centre is a 1970s design, with retail units and a multi-storey car park subsequently added.
+In 2018, Winsford Cross Shopping Centre was bought by Cheshire West and Chester Council for approximately £20 million.

-The Jiffy Bag has traditionally been manufactured in the town and sells to packaging businesses as well as retail and post offices.
+The Jiffy Bag has traditionally been manufactured in the town and sells to packaging businesses, as well as retail and post offices.

-Local media

-Winsford has one local newspaper, the weekly Winsford and Middlewich Guardian, published by the Newsquest Media Group).
-The town used to be served by a second weekly paper, the Mid-Cheshire Chronicle, published by Trinity Mirror, but the title ceased publication on 30 September 2009.

-A community radio station, Cheshire FM, broadcast from studios in Winsford to the mid-Cheshire region of Northwich, Winsford and Middlewich from 30 March 2007 to January 2012.
-Mid-Cheshire Radio launched online in January 2013.